SHOP TALK

 In partnership with the architects and their design team, interior designers serve as the taste makers, the ones to engage with – a potential brand advocate.

-To be considered a ‘preferred supplier’ is high praise, and an effective strategy for gaining exposure and securing commissions on future projects – resulting in long-term product sales.
+To be considered a ‘preferred supplier’ is high praise.
+An effective strategy for gaining exposure and securing commissions on future projects – resulting in long-term product sales.

 ‘Well, I’m sold… let’s put a campaign together aimed at interior designers!’